 Our world is driven by technology.
 We must prepare our students for this world by shifting how we teach.
 My Tomorrow has introduced more technology into classrooms to give students greater exposure to the tools that are used in college and the workplace.
 Digital devices and software add a dynamic element that keeps students interested, but it’s not just about using the latest technology.
 Students are also learning about “digital citizenship,” or making smart choices in their day-to-day lives and their social networks.

-To make sure our students and our teachers are ready for the tools of the 21st century, six of our schools have demonstration classrooms.
-The classrooms are equipped with a variety of devices, including:
+To make sure our students and teachers are ready for the tools of the 21st century, our schools are equipped with a variety of technology:

-The CPS-designed Digital Learning Truck - "Tech Truck," for short - rolled out in 2015-16 as an innovative mobile classroom equipped with most of the technology available in the district's demonstration classrooms.
+The CPS-designed Digital Learning Truck — "Tech Truck," for short — rolled out in 2015-16 as an innovative mobile classroom equipped with standard classroom technology as well as new and emerging technology.
 The truck and its staff visit all CPS schools on a rotating basis to demonstrate new technology, software and applications.
-Teachers benefit from having even greater access to one-on-one training on how to use and integrate applicable technology into their classrooms.
+Teachers benefit from having access to one-on-one training on how to use and integrate applicable technology into their classrooms.

 Google Apps for Education